True or False: Cardiac Surgeons Perform At Least 37 Mitral Valve Repair Surgeries Each Year

 If you said “True”… That’s what I thought!
 I quickly did the math and, in my mind, it is completely logical that a surgeon, performing 1-2 procedures a day, would easily reach 37 mitral valve repairs during a twelve month period.

 However, the data provided by The Society of Thoracic Surgeons (STS) indicates a “False” response is correct.
-As you can watch in this video interview with Dr. Michael Mack, the president of STS, the mean number of mitral valve repair surgeries performed annually is only… five.
+As Dr. Michael Mack, the president of STS, recently reported, the mean number of mitral valve repair surgeries performed annually is only… five.

 During this interview, Dr. Mack, who practices at The Heart Hospital in Plano, Texas, alludes to the research of Dr. Steven Bolling.
 In May, I was able to discuss that research with Steven Bolling, MD at the AATS meeting.
 In case you missed it, here’s a great video in which Dr. Bolling, Director of the Mitral Valve Clinic at the University of Michigan, answers the question, “Is your surgeon likely to perform mitral valve repair surgery?”